microsoft/rushstack-websites/websites/api-extractor.com/docs/pages/messages/ae-misplaced-package-tag.md

 ---
-layout: page
 title: ae-misplaced-package-tag
-navigation_source: docs_nav
 ---

-*"The @packageDocumentation comment must appear at the top of entry point *.d.ts file."*
+_"The @packageDocumentation comment must appear at the top of entry point _.d.ts file."\*

 ## Remarks

 The doc comment containing the `@packageDocumentation` tag must appear as the first comment in the entry point file (as specified by the `mainEntryPointFilePath` setting).
 To prevent mistakes, API Extractor reports `ae-misplaced-package-tag` if it finds a comment with the `@packageDocumentation` tag in some other location.